huaqianlee/blog-file/_posts/C_C++/Coding-style-for-C.md

 - No Mixed Case
 - No encoding type within the name
 - Global variables only when necessary
-- Local variables short ant to the point
+- Local variables short and to the point

 If you find all your names could be Thing and Dolt then you should probably revisit your design.